reconcilerio/runtime/README.md

 #### CastResource

-A [`CastResource`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#CastResource) (formerly CastParent) casts the ResourceReconciler's type by projecting the resource data onto a new struct.
+A [`CastResource`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#CastResource) (formerly `CastParent`) casts the `ResourceReconciler`'s type by projecting the resource data onto a new struct.
 Casting the reconciled resource is useful to create cross cutting reconcilers that can operate on common portion of multiple  resource kinds, commonly referred to as a duck type.

-The `CastResource` can also be used to bridge a `SubReconciler` for a specific struct to a generic SubReconciler that can process any object by using `client.Object` as the CastType generic type.
+The `CastResource` can also be used to bridge a `SubReconciler` for a specific struct to a generic `SubReconciler` that can process any object by using `client.Object` as the `CastType` generic type.
 In this case, the resource is passed through without coercion.

 **Example:**